shuoyangd/en600.468/hw4/cloud.md

   * You can create a bucket from Google Cloud Platform main menu (Android-style bars) -> Storage.
   * Once you created the bucket, you can transmit data following instructions [here](https://cloud.google.com/storage/docs/quickstart-gsutil#create).

+### Instance Deletion

+You can see all your instances from Main menu -> Compute Engine -> VM Instances.
+When you are done with your instance, make sure you **Delete** INSTEAD OF stop your instance.
+You'll still end up being billed for that and since the instances we use are pretty expensive, the bill could add up pretty quickly.

+## Delete Your Instance When You Are Done!